openhab/openhab-docs/configuration/editors.md

 ### BBEdit

-BBEdit is a text and code editor for macOS and the offical successor of TextWrangler.
+BBEdit is a text and code editor for macOS and the official successor of TextWrangler.
 You can find the syntax file and installation instructions on [BBEdit-openHAB-language](https://github.com/mjmeijer/BBEdit-openHAB-language).

 ### Emacs